huggingface/transformers/docs/source/en/llm_tutorial.md

 >>> model_inputs = tokenizer(["A list of colors: red, blue"], return_tensors="pt").to("cuda")
 ```

 The `model_inputs` variable holds the tokenized text input, as well as the attention mask.
-While [`~generation.GenerationMixin.generate`] does its best effort to infer the attention mask when it is not passed, we recommend to pass it whenever possible for optimal results.
+While [`~generation.GenerationMixin.generate`] does its best effort to infer the attention mask when it is not passed, we recommend passing it whenever possible for optimal results.

-Finally, you can call the [`~generation.GenerationMixin.generate`] method.
-It returns the generated tokens, which should be converted to text before printing.
+Finally, call the [`~generation.GenerationMixin.generate`] method to returns the generated tokens, which should be converted to text before printing.

 ```py
 >>> generated_ids = model.generate(**model_inputs)